Empowering Youth for Success in School and Life: Overcoming Poverty, Violence, and Failure

 The National Youth-At-Risk Conference provides Comprehensive Professional Development for adults who serve youth.

-All persons interested in the well-being of youth, included but not limited to:
+All people interested in the well-being of youth, included but not limited to:

 - Teachers at all levels